 Snakes can have several kinds of seizures, but corkscrewing and stargazing are the most common.
 Seizures cause snakes to lose control of their movement.
 They may seize up before they die due to neurological problems (inclusion body disease) from breeding/disease.

-Sometimes, such as in cases of inclusion body disease, nothing can be done to treat snake seizures.
-Other times, basic changes to a snake’s living conditions can result in considerable improvements.
-Read on to find out what your snake’s seizures mean, and how to make their life easier.
+Sometimes, such as in cases of inclusion body disease (IBD), nothing can be done to treat snake seizures.
+Other times, basic changes to a snake’s living conditions can result in improvements.

 Why Is My Snake Twitching?

 There are various causes of ‘seizures’ in snakes (ball pythons, corn snakes, etc), and many kinds of ‘seizures’ that they can experience.
 None are a good sign, but some are more severe than others.